GridProtectionAlliance/openHistorian-grafana/README.md

 ### Configuration for openHistorian 2.0

-The openHistorian 2.0 automatically includes Grafana web service interfaces starting with version 2.0.405.
+The openHistorian 2.0 automatically includes Grafana web service interfaces starting with [version 2.0.410](https://github.com/GridProtectionAlliance/openHistorian/releases).

 For archived time-series data, the Grafana web service is hosted within the existing MVC based web server architecture and is just “on” with nothing extra to configure.
 To use the interface, simply register a new openHistorian Grafana data source using the path “/api/grafana” from the existing web based user interface URL, typically: http://localhost:8180/api/grafana/ [\*](#localhost).